fingerprintjs/fingerprintjs/README.md

 ```
 var options = {}
 Fingerprint2.get(options, function (components) {
+  // components is array of {key: 'foo', value: 'component value'}
     ...
 })

 // or

 Fingerprint2.getPromise(options).then(function (components) {
+  // components is array of {key: 'foo', value: 'component value'}
     ...
 })
 ```

-To still hash the result have a look at the following example:
+Fingerprint2 ships with the murmur hash function that you may use to create a hash fingerprint:

 ```
 Fingerprint2.get(options, function (components) {
-    var values = Object.values(components)
+    var values = components.map(function (component) { return component.value })
     var murmur = Fingerprint2.x64hash128(values.join(''), 31)
-    var results = murmur;
 })
 ```